Kyiv residents on edge after Russian strikes devastate civilian homes

 Russia has denied targeting civilians in what it calls a “special military operation,” despite evidence of such attacks verified by The Washington Post, among others.

-Tamara Tilchik, 64, who lives just around the corner from the buildings in Kurenivka that were badly damaged, stood staring at the cordoned off area in disbelief on Monday.
+Tamara Tilchik, 64, who lives just around the corner from the buildings in Kurenivka that were badly damaged, stood staring at the cordoned-off area in disbelief on Monday.

 “It’s a beautiful residential area,” she said.
 “I could never imagine in my worst nightmare that Russia would invade us.”